Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/addonstructure/metadata/_index.md

 }
 ```

-With this file, the free@home next App and the SysAP web interface will display `Address`, `Port`,
+With this file, the free@home next App and the System Access Point web interface will display `Address`, `Port`,
 `Username` and `Password` fields in the settings of the Addon and let the end-user configure them.

 ![Screenshot of parameters in the app](parameters.png)